Measurement of $C\!P$ violation in $B^{0}\rightarrow K_{S}^{0}\pi^{0}$ decays at Belle II

 We employ a BDT classifier that uses 32 event-topology variables to distinguish the $\qqbar$ background from $B$-meson decays.
 The following variables provide the most discrimination: modified Fox--Wolfram moments~\cite{ksfw}, CLEO cones~\cite{cleo}, the thrust value~\cite{thrust} of the rest of the event, and the cosine of the angle between the thrust axis of the signal $B$ and that of the rest of the event.
-The BDT is trained on samples of simulated $e^{+}e^{-}\to \qqbar$ and signal events, each equivalent to about thee times the size of the data-set.
+The BDT is trained on samples of simulated $e^{+}e^{-}\to \qqbar$ and signal events, each equivalent to about three times the size of the dataset.
 The BDT outputs a single variable ($C_{\rm BDT}$) that ranges from zero for background-like events to one for signal-like events.
 We require $C_{\rm BDT}$ to be greater than $0.6$, which rejects about $93\%$ of the $\qqbar$ background while preserving $80\%$ of the signal.
 The remainder of the $C_{\rm BDT}$ distribution strongly peaks near $1.0$ for signal, leading to difficulty in modeling it with an analytic function.
 We thus transform it into a new variable, $C_{\rm BDT}^{\prime}={\rm ln}[(C_{\rm BDT}-0.6)/(1.0- C_{\rm BDT})]$, where $0.6$ ($1.0$) is the minimum (maximum) possible value of the remaining $C_{\rm BDT}$ distribution.
-The $C_{\rm BDT}^{\prime}$ distribution can be parametrized with a sum of Gaussian functions, and $C_{\rm BDT}^{\prime}$ is subsequently used as a fit variable.
+The $C_{\rm BDT}^{\prime}$ distribution can be parametrized with a sum of Gaussian functions, and $C_{\rm BDT}^{\prime}$ is later used as a fit variable.

 After applying all selection criteria, $3\%$ of the events have more than one $B$ candidate.
 Such multiple candidates come from random combinations of final-state particles.
 In events with multiple candidates, we choose that with the largest $p$-value resulting from the $\piz$-mass-constrained fit; if that criterion is ambiguous, we select the candidate with the largest $p$-value from the $\KS$-vertex fit.
 This selection retains the correct $B$ candidate in $87\%$ of simulated events that have multiple candidates.

-The signal efficiency after all selection criteria are applied ($\varepsilon_{\rm rec}$) is $21\%$.
+The signal efficiency after all selection criteria are applied ($\varepsilon_{\rm rec}$) is $20\%$.
 Simulation studies show that $1.7\%$ of signal candidates are incorrectly reconstructed by including a final-state particle from the tag-side $B$ meson.
 We consider this small component, arising mostly due to misreconstructed $\piz$, as part of the signal.